danilo-alm/monitor-brightness/README.md

 - Requires `xrandr`

-A script that uses `python` and `xrandr` to control the brightness level of your monitor on a software level, allowing you to go below the minimum hardware brightness. <br/>
+A script that uses `python` and `xrandr` to control the brightness level of your monitor on a software level, allowing you to go past the minimum hardware setting. <br/>
 Before using it, head over to "monitor.json" and run "xrandr --listactivemonitors" on your terminal to find out the name of the monitor you're using.
 For example, on my computer, the command outputs:
 ```
 Monitors: 1